nikolasil/property-management-assistant-ai/README.md

 ## ⚠️ Known Limitations / Tradeoffs

 1. **IMAP is partially async**
     While `aioimaplib` is async, some IMAP operations (especially search and fetch) may internally rely on sync calls due to library limitations.
+    Current polling every 2 seconds should be replaced with a more efficient method, like IMAP IDLE or Gmail push notifications.

 2. **SMTP is fully async**
     Using `aiosmtplib` provides true async sending, but network errors are logged and no retry/backoff is implemented.

 3. **LLM call is fully asynchronous**
     AsyncOpenAI ensures non-blocking requests, with concurrent execution support.

 4. **No persistence layer**
     Tickets and logs are still stored as JSON files, not in a database.

 6. **No conversation history**
     The LLM receives only single-email context + tenant/unit info

 ## Enchancements (Future features)

 ### 🚀 Product / Infrastructure

 - Full Gmail OAuth (instead of passwords / app passwords)
+- Current polling every 2 seconds should be replaced with a more efficient method, like IMAP IDLE or Gmail push notifications.
 - Dockerization
 - Web dashboard to view tickets, logs, and email threads
 - Postgres persistence for emails and workflows